Raising speech fears, Zoom briefly shuts account over Tiananmen

 Zhou Fengsuo, a co-founder of the group who was number one on Beijing's most-wanted list after the Tiananmen crackdown, told AFP that the Zoom account was reactivated on Wednesday.

-Zoom acknowledged that it had shut down and restored the account.
+Zoom acknowledged that it had shut down and restored the account after the attention.

 "Just like any global company, we must comply with applicable laws in the jurisdictions where we operate," a Zoom spokesperson said.